szczyglis-dev/py-gpt/README.md

 - `Enable: indexing files to persistent index` *cmd.file_index*

 Allows `file_index` command execution.
-If enabled, model will be able to index file or directory using Llama-index (persistent index). *Default:* `True`
+If enabled, model will be able to index file or directory using LlamaIndex (persistent index). *Default:* `True`

 - `Index to use when indexing files` *idx*